 The end sees all the results on the Data Validation Results page for the results they have permissions to.
 The My Results tab displays results that the user is responsible for handling, whereas the All Results tab displays all results the user would have permission to.
 The user can click a button to Keep all the students easily and make corrections.
 A hyperlink can be added to allow the user to easily click on a page.

 The Data Validation Config page is used to initially set up Data Validations, but also to maintain the Data Validation Groups which is an integral part of the data validation system.
 The data validation engine runs as a scheduled task, which processes the data, and sends alerts via email to end users.
 The Scheduled Process can be configured with a specific time each day and days of the week in the Scheduled Process section under System Setup.
+When the scheduled process runs, it always sends the summary email to end users.
+This email is optional when the process is run from the admin tab of the Data Validation results page because it can be run anytime as to not bombard users with mostly redundant emails.

 The Aeries Defaults section displays an Add Default button.
 Clicking this button will add a set of default rules to Aeries.
 Loading the defaults is recommended to get a feel for how the system works.
 These definitions can then be edited or inactivated as desired.
 When loading the defaults, regular schools are selected by default, however no users or groups are selected to be responsible for the rules.
 No users will see the results of these rules unless they have appropriate permissions as described in the next section.